UPDATE (September 22, 2022):

 Gonzaga University returned to in-person events with the beginning of Fall semester 2021.
 This allowed Fall 2021 events of the Gonzaga Socratic Club to be held in-person as well.
-Despite the increase in COVID cases resulting from the Omicron variant, we plan to hold Spring 2022 events in person and on campus as well.
-The one exception to this is the planned event on January 31, which will be held in a remote Zoom format.
-Check current schedule for event information as updates are available.
+So far as possible, future events of the Gonzaga Socratic Club will continue to be held in person.
+Always check the current schedule page for the most up-to-date information about events.

 Meetings of the Gonzaga Socratic Club are normally held once a month during the academic year, four times each semester.
 The 2021-22 Academic Year marks the 18th year of operation of the Gonzaga Socratic Club; information about this semester can be found on the current schedule page.